Semiotics: Culture

-Several branches of applied semiotics study cultural phenomena, which encompass systems of beliefs, values, norms, and practices shared in society.
+Several branches of applied semiotics study cultural phenomena, encompassing the systems of beliefs, values, norms, and practices shared within a society.
 The semiotics of culture analyzes sign systems used in cultural practices by examining the meanings and ideological assumptions they embody.
 It integrates findings from fields such as psychology, anthropology, archaeology, linguistics, and neuroscience.
 It addresses both the fundamental characteristics of culture in general and the distinctive features of specific cultural formations, such as myths, aesthetics, cuisine, clothing, rituals, and artifacts.
-On a more general level, the semiotics of culture explores how culture differs from nature and which processes are responsible for the emergence of cultural formations.
+More broadly, the semiotics of culture explores how culture differs from nature and which processes give rise to cultural formations.
 Social semiotics, a related field, studies sign practices as social phenomena in cultural contexts.
 It also investigates the social construction of reality.
 This includes semiotic practices that establish social meanings, categories, and norms shaping how people perceive the world and what they take for granted.
-Related fields include semiotic anthropology, which analyzes how sign systems reproduce, transmit, and change culture, and ethnosemiotics, which examines and compares semiotic phenomena in specific ethnic groups.
+Related fields include semiotic anthropology, which analyzes how sign systems reproduce, transmit, and change culture, and ethnosemiotics, which examines and compares semiotic phenomena within specific ethnic groups.

 Semioticians have been particularly interested in cultural myths, which they understand as structures of meaning that codify ideologies.
 In this sense, myths are not only a specific genre of literature but encompass widely shared views about human nature or the world.
 For example, pervasive ideological myths in Western culture include the idea of progress, which frames history as a linear series of improvements, and individualism, which conceives individuals as autonomous and self-reliant agents.
 Myths help people make sense of experience and guide behavior through common frameworks that conceptualize phenomena.
 Semiotic analysis sees myths as secondary sign systems that use other signs as vehicles to convey their ideas, often in the form of metaphors.
 For instance, the image of a child represents a child on the literal level.
 However, it can at the same time embody a myth of childhood associated with innocence and purity, motivating social arrangements associated with protection and parenting.
 Semioticians analyze this secondary level of signification across diverse media, such as literature, film, and advertising.

 In specific areas of culture, semiotics examines the codes and conventions they employ and the meanings they produce.
 The semiotics of clothing studies clothing as a nonverbal sign system.
 Clothes are often implicitly interpreted as signs of the personality and social status of the wearer, covering features such as gender, age, and political beliefs.
 Different social occasions are associated with distinct dress codes, such as uniforms for sport, the military, and religious rituals.
 Similarly, the semiotics of food analyzes food items as bearers of cultural meanings.
 It explores how culinary practices reflect social organization and belief systems, like cooking methods, table etiquette, taboos against eating certain items, the cultural roles of fasting and feasting, and food symbolism.
 Research topics in popular internet culture include the codes and conventions of emojis and internet memes.